nidty719/html-pdf/README.md

 ## Configuration

+### Express Server Configuration

-The service can be configured using environment variables:
+The Express server can be configured using environment variables:

 - `PORT` - Port to run the server on (default: 3000)
 - `NODE_ENV` - Environment mode (development/production)

+### Google Cloud Function Configuration

+The Google Cloud Function can be configured during deployment:

+- Memory allocation (default: 1024MB)
+- Timeout (default: 300s)
+- Region (default: us-central1)
+- Runtime (Node.js 16)

+These settings can be adjusted in the `cloudbuild.yaml` file or when deploying manually.

 ## Development